[Updated January 15, 2022]

 Downtown Roanoke is a great place to sample local flavors, as well as some international cuisines.
 Grandin Village is another great place to find diverse dishes.

 Farm-to-table Roanoke restaurants include the award-winning Alexander’s, Local Roots, Lucky, Blue Apron, FarmBurguesa, and Pomegranate.
-The River & Rail, The Regency, and Billy’s are all great upscale options.
+The River & Rail, The Regency, and Rockfish are all great upscale options.

-Family-friendly institutions in Roanoke and Salem include Pop’s Ice Cream & Soda Bar, Blue Cow Ice Cream, Company, Mac and Bob’s, Macado’s, Corned Beef & Co, and Jack Brown’s Beer & Burger Joint.
+Family-friendly restaurants in Roanoke and Salem include Pop’s Ice Cream & Soda Bar, Blue Cow Ice Cream, Company, Mac and Bob’s, Macado’s, Corned Beef & Co, and Jack Brown’s Beer & Burger Joint.

-For Breakfast in Roanoke, Scrambled and the Scratch Biscuit Company are good for hearty fare, while RND Coffee and Little Green Hive provide more of a coffee shop vibe, with a few fun items to eat.
+For the best breakfast in Roanoke, Scrambled and the Scratch Biscuit Company are good for hearty fare, while RND Coffee and Little Green Hive provide more of a coffee shop vibe, with a few fun items to eat.

-READ MORE: The 15 Best Downtown Asheville Restaurants
+READ MORE: The 10 Best Restaurants in Roanoke VA

 The Virginia Museum of Transportation has the ability to take older visitors back in time and fill younger visitors with curiosity.